-E Roster aims to:
+eRoster aims to:

-- Ensure safe/appropriate staffing for all departments using fair and consistent rotas. - Minimise clinical risk associated with the level and skill mix of staffing levels. - Improve monitoring of sickness and absence by department/ward and/or individual, generating comparisons, whilst identifying trends and priorities for action. - Improve planning of clinical and non-clinical non-effective working days e.g. annual leave, sickness and study leave. - Ensure that the required number of inpatient beds is safely staffed to meet elective and emergency demand. - Provide effective management of clinical establishments. - Encompass self-rostering where it is currently used effectively. - Allocate shifts on a fair, consistent and transparent basis. - Enable creation of meaningful reports and data for analysis, decision making and audit.
+- Ensure safe/appropriate staffing for all departments using fair and consistent rotas. - Minimise clinical risk associated with the level and skill mix of staffing levels. - Improve monitoring of sickness and absence by department/ward and/or individual, generating comparisons, whilst identifying trends and priorities for action. - Improve planning of clinical and non-clinical non-effective working days e.g. annual leave, sickness and study leave. - Ensure that the required number of inpatient beds is safely staffed to meet elective and emergency demand. - Provide effective management of establishments. - Support flexible and self-rostering where it is used effectively and fairness is guaranteed for all. - Allocate shifts on a fair, consistent and transparent basis. - Enable creation of meaningful reports and data for analysis, decision making and audit.